blue-button/implementation-guide/transmit-using-direct.md

 ### Authorization for Transmitting

+An authorization is a patient giving a provider or patient portal permission and instructions to send them their health information via Direct.
+Blue Button requires systems to enable 2 types of authorizations:

+1. A one-time share of health information to a Direct address
+2. A continual share of health information to a Direct address when my patient record is updated

+For additional guidance on "updating" see Triggers section.

-Blue Button recommends a dataholder's system to be able to handle 2 types of transmits:
+Blue Button recommends a dataholder's system to be able to handle 2 types of authorizations:
-1. An authorization to send once
+1. To send once
-2. An authorization to send when ever my patient record is updated (See Triggers section for guidance)
+2. To send when ever my patient record is changed (See Triggers section for guidance)

 ### Payload